What is Laser Hair Removal?

 A series of three to six treatments are typically necessary to remove most hair.
 The treatments are usually performed every two to three months, but this depends on individual factors that your practitioner will discuss with you during a consultation.
 With each session, there will be decreased hair growth and density.
 Any residual hair is generally thinner, softer and more invisible.

-There is some discomfort during laser hair removal, but the pain is generally less than waxing or electrolysis.
+There is some discomfort during laser hair removal, but the pain is generally less than waxing.

 The sensation is often described as a “hot pinch”, or “snapping” feeling.
 The sensation only lasts for a fraction of a second, and you may feel warmth or a tingling sensation for a short time afterward.